Actis: A Strictly Local Union-Find Decoder: Runtime Analysis

-As well as the mean, we also evaluate the distribution of runtimes which are shown in \cref{fig:ALUF_runtime,fig:SLUF_runtime}.
-SLUF has equally spaced sharp peaks in runtime; each one corresponds to a certain number of growth rounds.
-The wide spacing implies most of the runtime is due to staging and signalling i.e. the controller waiting until countdown reaches zero before moving on [this can also be inferred by the difference in absolute runtime between ALUF (which does not need a countdown) and SLUF: at $d =25$ the former is more than 20 times faster than the latter].
-The countdown start, hence the peak spacing, increases linearly with $d$.
+Actis has equally spaced sharp peaks in runtime; each one corresponds to one growth round.
+The wide spacing implies most of its runtime is due to staging and signalling i.e.\ the controller waiting until countdown reaches 0 before moving on [this can also be inferred by the difference in absolute runtime between Macar and Actis: at $d =25$ the former is 8.06(9) times faster than the latter].

 The peak locations can be derived as follows.
 If syndrome validation comprises 0 or 1 growth rounds, \verb|countdown| resets to \verb|span| or $\verb|span|+1$ three times (see \cref{fig:stage_flowchart}).
 For 2 growth rounds, \verb|countdown| resets seven times.
 For $r \ge 0$ growth rounds, \verb|countdown| resets $\max`{3, 4r-1}$ times.
 Hence the peak corresponding to $r$ growth rounds is roughly located at $\verb|span| \cdot \max`{3, 4r-1}$ timesteps.